-The name "rocks" refers not to the texture, but to the fact that this kind of old-fashioned drop cookie looks vaguely boulder-like.
-As the pic suggests, these are in fact rather soft.
+Their original name was pumpkin “rocks;” it refers not to the texture, but to the fact that this kind of old-fashioned drop cookie looks vaguely boulder-like.
+As the pic of the cookies suggests, these are in fact rather soft.

 Although pumpkin recipes are popular today, especially at this time of year, some Colonial era folks weren’t really pleased that they had to eat it so often, as the following bit of doggerel from the period suggests: “We have pumpkins at morning./Pumpkins at noon./If it were not for pumpkins/We should be undoon.”

-Tip: In case you wonder whether eggs have been omitted from this recipe by mistake, they haven't--no eggs are required.
+Tip: In case you wonder whether eggs have been omitted from this recipe by mistake, they haven’t–no eggs are required.
+(If you skip the frosting and sub stick margarine for the butter the cookies can be served to vegans.)

 1 cup (5 ounces) dark seedless raisins